 Awaking in the adventure capital of Africa, it is with new excitement that we explore the amazing Victoria Falls.
 “Mosi o Tunya “, meaning “The smoke that Thunders”.
 On this day we include your entry into the falls and leave you to admire this wonder of the world.

-During our stay various other attractions can be visited like the tribal village, the big tree, the curio market and the crocodile farm.
+During our stay various other attractions can be visited like the tribal village or curio market.
 Vic Falls is also home to a multitude of adventure activities such as an aircraft flip over the falls or a boat trip on the Zambezi River, white water rafting or bungee jumping, but allowance must be made for the extra expense.

 We spend two nights here, thus allowing clients some time to explore the town and all it has to offer by themselves.
 Tonight we will eat out in a local restaurant (own expense).
 Relax to the sound of the African night and the distant roar of the falls and drink the farewell toasts to your adventure.